This article is the result of years of study.

 - Why do the finger holes have different sizes?

 - Why are there large and small ocarinas?

 - When and why does an ocarina change its pitch?

 - When and why does the loudness of an ocarina change?

-Below, in part 1, I give you my derivation of the ocarina equation.
+Below, in section 1, I give you my derivation of the ocarina equation.

-In part 2, at the end of this page, I quickly discuss the solution of the ocarina equation.
+In section 2, at the end of this page, I quickly discuss the solution of the ocarina equation.

-In part 3, on page 2 of this article, I explain what we can learn from it.
+In section 3, in part 2 of this article, I explain what we can learn from it.
 Among them are some things I have never seen anyone discuss before.

 Whether you are savvy in physics or not, you should be able to get something out of this.
 I try to explain it in such a way that you can follow along, even if the equations mean nothing to you.
 If not, make sure you read part 3 one page 2 of this article, where I discuss what we learn from the results.